isomorfeus/isomorfeus-ferret/README.md

 ### Performance

-The encoding support demands its toll, indexing performance dropped a bit in comparision to 0.12, but still thousands of docs per second, depending on machine/docs.
+For version 0.13.7 the performance bottle-nack has been identified and removed, ferret now delivers excellent indexing perfomance on all platforms, see numbers below.
-On Windows the indexing performance is still terrible, but that may be resolved in a future project.
+On Windows performance is still not as good as on Linux, but that is equally true for Lucene and because of how the Windows filesystem works.

-Search performance is still excellent and multiple times faster than Lucene.

-Lucene achieves roughly double the indexing performance.
-This seems to be because of the different way strings and encodings are handled in Java.
-For example, the Java WhitespaceTokenizer code requires only one method call per character (check for whitespace), but for Ruby, to support all the different encodings, several method calls are required per character (retrieve character according to encoding, check character for whitespace).
-Ferret is internally using the standard Ruby string encoding methods.

 ## Documentation